axisofstevil/axisofstevil.com/_posts/2005-05-11-steve-urkel.md

 excerpt: "Steve Urkel honored for exceptional work as a Steve on Wednesday May, 11th 2005"
 ---

-[id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/urkel4.jpg "SteveCarell1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/urkel1.jpg "SteveCarell2"[id_3]: https://d3e878vmunx8cm.cloudfront.net/assets/urkelmural.jpg "SteveCarellbar"
+[id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/urkel4.jpg "SteveUrkle1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/urkel1.jpg "SteveUrkle2"[id_3]: https://d3e878vmunx8cm.cloudfront.net/assets/urkelmural.jpg "SteveUrkleBar"

-In an ongoing effort to promote progress, The Axis of Stevil would like to salute you:
+In an ongoing effort to promote progress, The Axis of Stevil would like to salute you, **Steve Urkel**!

-## STEVE URKEL ##

 ![Steveurkel1][id_1]